Burhan077/Dotfiles/README.md

         Alt + L to Quit without Saving

 And There You have it a beginner-friendly working vim that you built yourself.
+You can add plugins but I like my .vimrc